jackyzha0/jackyzha0.github.io/content/thoughts/privacy.md

 - Google for malware reports and traffic reports in Maps

 ## Contextual Privacy
+From Antonio García Martínez in [*The right to never be forgotten*](https://www.thepullrequest.com/p/the-right-to-never-be-forgotten)

 Helene Nissenbaum’s ‘contextual privacy’

 An example she draws in her work is imagining your interactions with your physician when dealing with a medical issue.
 Even in a world where the right to live as a stranger among strangers reigns supreme, we unquestioningly turn over the most intimate medical details to people we barely know.